henrik/octopress/source/_posts/2013-08-18-string-inheritance-is-overused.markdown

 With the `DNA` class above, it's impossible to tell what subset of methods you intended to inherit and think make sense for this class.
 Only the initializer?
 Also `#to_s`?
 You should only inherit a class when all its methods make sense for the subclass.

 If it's the initializer you want, just write your own or use [some library to reduce boilerplate](http://github.com/barsoom/attr_extras).
-If it's some other method, delegate those to a string instead – composition instead of inheritance.
+If it's some other method, delegate those to a string – composition instead of inheritance.
 It will make the API of your class clearer.

 ## Strings are equal if their values are equal